kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/pipelines.md

     return max(score_model(model) for model in models)
 ```

-You can also use `dsl.Collected` to collect outputs from nested loops as well.
+You can use `dsl.Collected` to collect outputs from nested loops.

 Collection of *parameters* from nested loops will result in a *nested list* of parameters.
 For example, collection of parameters from two nested `dsl.ParallelFor` groups results in a *list of lists* of parameters.

 By comparison, collection of *artifacts* from nested loops results in a *flattened* lists of artifacts.
 For example, collection of artifacts from five nested `dsl.ParallelFor` groups still results in a *single list* containing all artifacts.

-You might also return a `dsl.Collected` from a pipeline using a return annotation of a `List` of parameters or a `List` of artifacts:
+You can also return a `dsl.Collected` from a pipeline.
+Use a `List` of parameters or a `List` of artifacts in the return annotation, as shown in the following example:

 ```python
 from kfp import dsl